Ma3Route/node-pothole/README.md

 Adds a new pothole for a different API.
 This **must** be invoked before starting to queue up your functions.

+Throws an error if the corresponding `Pothole` is missing.

 Parameters:

 * `label` (String): identifies the pothole your are using